Enio Iommi

-Enio Iommi (March 20, 1926 – May 13, 2013) was an Argentinian visual artist who was particularly well known for his work as a concrete sculptor.
-In 1946 he co-founded the avant-garde Concrete-Invention art movement, which was Argentine branch of the larger concrete art movement.
+Enio Francisco Girola Iommi (20 March 1926 – 13 May 2013) was an Argentine visual artist who was particularly well known for his work as a concrete sculptor.
+In 1946 he co-founded the avant-garde Concrete-Invention Art Movement, which was Argentine branch of the larger concrete art movement.

 Biography

-Enio Iommi was born on March 20, 1926 in Rosario to the Italian sculptor Santiago Girola and the also Italian modiste María Iommi (the trade of a fashion designer for nowadays standards).
-His elder brother, Claudio Girola, was delivered in 1923 and Nidia, his sister, in 1929.
+Enio Girola Iommi was born on March 20, 1926, in Rosario to the Italian sculptor Santiago Girola and the also Italian modiste María Iommi (the trade of a fashion designer for nowadays standards).
+His elder brother, Claudio Girola, was born in 1923 and Nidia, his sister, in 1929.
 Claudio and Enio grew up around their father's workshop and learned the craft of sculpture while they submerged themselves into an environment soaking in artistic culture.
 In 1939, as a consequence of the 30s’ economic crisis, the Girolas moved to Buenos Aires.
 Still in his teens, Enio is introduced by his brother Claudio and his uncle Godofredo Iommi (the elder brother of their mother) to a group of young artists with whom he began to frequent and exchanged ideas about avant-garde art.
 At the beginning of the 40s, these young poets and painters rebelled against traditional Figurativism –the mainstream current in Argentina.
 Together they formed a spearhead ready to revamp it.
-Claudio Girola, Alfredo Hlito, Tomás Maldonado, Edgar Bayley, Gyula Kosice, Rod Rothfuss, Arde Quin and others got together at Rubí bar, in front of Miserere Square.
+Claudio Girola, Alfredo Hlito, Tomás Maldonado, Edgar Bayley, Gyula Kosice, Rhod Rothfuss, Arde Quin and others got together at Rubí bar, in front of Miserere Square.
 They were interested in the information, available albeit scarce in the city, about the Russian Constructivism and the Dutch De Stijl.